victorponz/Ciberseguridad-PePS/_posts/2021-01-09-Práctica-Docker.md

 # we include procps and telnet so you can use these with shell.sh prompt
 RUN apt-get update -qq >/dev/null && apt-get install -y -qq procps telnet apache2 php7.3 -qq >/dev/null

-# add a user - this user will own the files in /home/app
-RUN useradd --user-group --create-home --shell /bin/false app

-# set up and copy files to /home/app
-ENV HOME=/home/app
+# HTML server directory
 WORKDIR /var/www/html
 COPY . /var/www/html/

 # The PHP app is going to save its state in /data so we make a /data inside the container
-RUN mkdir /data && chown -R app /data && chmod 755 /data && chmod -R 755 /var/www/html
+RUN mkdir /data && chown -R www-data /data && chmod 755 /data & chmod 755 -R /var/www/html/

 # we need custom php configuration file to enable userdirs
 COPY php.conf /etc/apache2/mods-available/php7.3.conf